What are the sources of payments law in your jurisdiction?

 Taxation

-For income tax purposes, the ATO views cryptocurrency as an asset that is held or traded (rather than as money or a foreign currency).
+For income tax purposes, cryptocurrency is an asset that is held or traded rather than as money or a foreign currency (except for government-issued digital currencies).
 The tax implications for holders of cryptocurrency depend on the purpose for which the cryptocurrency is acquired or held.

 Sale or exchange of cryptocurrency in the ordinary course of business

-If a holder of cryptocurrency is carrying on a business that involves the sale or exchange of the cryptocurrency (e.g. trading or mining), the cryptocurrency will be held as trading stock and generally gains on the sale will be assessable and losses deductible.
+If a holder of cryptocurrency is carrying on a business that involves the sale or exchange of the cryptocurrency (e.g. trading or mining), the cryptocurrency will be held as trading stock and generally gains on the sale will be assessable and losses deductible (subject to integrity measures such as the “non-commercial loss” rules).

 Isolated transactions

-Profits or gains from an “isolated transaction” involving the sale or disposal of cryptocurrency (not in the ordinary course of carrying on a business) may be assessable where the transaction was entered into with a purpose or intention of making a profit and the transaction was part of a business operation or commercial transaction.
+Profits or gains from an “isolated transaction” involving the sale or disposal of cryptocurrency (even when not in the ordinary course of carrying on a business) may still be assessable where the transaction was entered into with a purpose or intention of making a profit and the transaction was part of a business operation or commercial transaction.

 Cryptocurrency investments

 If cryptocurrency is not acquired or held in the course of carrying on a business, or as part of an isolated transaction with a profit-making intention, a profit on sale or disposal should be treated as a capital gain.
-Capital gains may be discounted, so long as the taxpayer satisfies the conditions for the discount.
+Capital gains may be discounted under the capital gains tax (CGT) discount provisions, so long as the taxpayer satisfies the conditions for the discount.

 The ATO’s views on the income tax implications of transactions involving cryptocurrencies is in a state of flux due to the rapid evolution of both cryptocurrency technology and its uses.
-The Board of Taxation has been reviewing and consulting on the taxation of digital assets and transactions in Australia and has been asked to report back to the Government by the end of 2022.
+The Board of Taxation has been reviewing and consulting on the taxation of digital assets and transactions in Australia.
+In August 2022, the Board of Taxation published a consultation guide.
+The date the Board of Taxation is required to report back to the Government has now been extended to 29 February 2024.

 Staking cryptocurrency